amitp-ai/Self_Driving_Car_Engineer/README.md

 * Project 2: Using FCN based semantic segmentation architecture to classify each pixel in the image into road, car, or everything else category.

 **Capstone Project**
-* Project 3: A team project to run on a real self-driving car.
+* Project 3: A system integration team project to run on a real self-driving car.
 My task was to develop a traffic light detection module using SSD.
 The network would output the location of the traffic light (bounding box) as well as the traffic light state (red, green, yellow, or not working).